ianfr/economic-simulation/README.md

 Continue going through reference (3) and identify more prebuilt models to include in the library

 ### Code Updates
+- DISTRIBUTED.md docs on running Boltzmannomics on an MPI cluster
 - Parallel 'study' runner using MPI that can run on clusters
 - Create a development Dockerfile & accompanying devcontainer.json
 - Benchmarks: gfortran cpu (serial) vs nvidia cpu (parallel) vs nvidia gpu